jams2/scheme-scheme-interpreter/README.md

  (* 5 y)))
 ```

-Then '(* 5 y)' is evaluated to 25 and associated with x in the inner frame.
+Then `(* 5 y)` is evaluated to 25 and associated with x in the inner frame.
 Thus, not evaluating the values of let bindings at the time of transformation does not produce behaviour that would violate lexical scope, and is consistent with the programmer's expectations.
 Let me know if you can see a way to break this!

 ## Tests